MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 }
 ```

-Importantly, this implementation applies some optimizations discussed in [Simulation of Electronic Structure Hamiltonians Using Quantum Computers](https://arxiv.org/abs/1001.3855) and [Improving Quantum Algorithms for Quantum Chemistry](https://arxiv.org/abs/1403.1539) to minimize the number of single-qubit rotations required, as well as reduce simulation errors.
+Importantly, this implementation applies some optimizations discussed in [Simulation of Electronic Structure Hamiltonians Using Quantum Computers](https://arxiv.org/abs/1001.3855) and [Improving Quantum Algorithms for Quantum Chemistry](https://arxiv.org/abs/1403.1539) to minimize the number of single-qubit rotations required, and reduce simulation errors.

 ## Qubitization